mdrijwan/cv-api/readme.md

 # CV-Api
-A sample app that demonstrates a restful API with CRUD Operations to consume football-data RESTful API
+A sample app that demonstrates a restful API with CRUD Operations to response with `JSON` format

-Task A
+- Tasks
 1 )
 Create a CV in Json
 2 )